Data States and Types

 Data stored in a physical location, such as a hard drive, database, or cloud storage.

-- Vulnerable to physical theft, unauthorized access, or attacks that compromise storage systems.
+- Targeted by attacks that compromise storage systems.

-- It is not actively moving or being transferred between systems.
+- Nt actively moving or being transferred between systems.

-- Security measures include physical security, access controls, and monitoring.
+- Protected by physical security, access controls, and monitoring.

 Data in Use